-Debt-to-income ratio (DTI) is what mortgage lenders use to evaluate your loan application.
-Your DTI helps your lender see how much of your monthly income goes to debt so they can evaluate the amount of mortgage debt you can take on and let you know how much of a monthly payment the bank will determine you can afford.
+Debt-to-income ratio (DTI) is another financial instrument mortgage lenders use to evaluate your loan application.
+Your DTI helps your lender see how much of your monthly income goes to debt so they can evaluate the amount of mortgage debt you can take on.